json-api/json-api/_format/1.1/index.md

 responsibility of implementors to ensure that they do not support conflicting profiles.

-In the following example, a profile has specified that all timestamps use the [RFC 3339](https://tools.ietf.org/html/rfc3339) format and that all resource objects contain `created` and `modified` attributes.
+In the following example, a profile has defined a `timestamps` [attribute][attributes] as an object that must contain both a `created` and `modified` member and that they must use the [RFC 3339](https://tools.ietf.org/html/rfc3339) format.
 With such a profile applied, a response might appear as follows:

 ```json
 HTTP/1.1 200 OK